 The Consumer Credit legislation is designed to support people's access to credit, ensure fair treatment for consumers from lenders, and provide safeguards to help prevent people from getting into unsustainable levels of debt.
 The Consumer Credit Act 1974 established a fairer, clearer and more competitive market for consumer credit.

-1. Consumer Credit Regulation transferring to the Financial Conduct Authority
+1. Consumer Credit Regulation now with the Financial Conduct Authority

-The proposed regime will allow the FCA to provide stronger protection and better outcomes for consumers than the existing OFT regime.
+The Finacial Conduct Authority's (FCA) aim is to provide stronger protection and better outcomes for consumers.
 There will also be tougher requirements for payday lenders, including a mandatory affordability check on borrowers, limiting the number of loan roll-overs to two, and restricting (to two) the number of times a continuous payment authority (CPA) can be used.
 There will also be tighter restrictions on what payday lenders can say in adverts, while the FCA will be able to ban any that are misleading.

-FCA regulation will apply to any firm or individual offering credit cards and personal loans, selling goods or services on credit, offering goods for hire, or providing debt counselling or debt adjusting services to consumers.
+FCA regulation now applies to any firm or individual offering credit cards and personal loans, selling goods or services on credit, offering goods for hire, or providing debt counselling or debt adjusting services to consumers.

 - Affordability checks for every credit agreement to ensure that only consumers that can afford a loan can get a loan.